02 · Embedded CIO

 Discovery

 Direct conversation.
-We map the stack, walk the contract renewal calendar, audit the cloud bills, learn the budget reality.
-We talk to engineering, finance, and the CEO before we recommend a single thing.
+We map the stack, walk the contract-renewal calendar, audit the cloud bills, and learn the budget reality.
+We talk to engineering, finance, and the CEO before recommending a single thing.

 First 30 days